upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 ## Create a claim

-Now that you have a definition and a composition, you can create a claim to.
-The claim is a set of resources to deploy within a single namespace.
-Creating claims is comparable to different Terraform workspaces in that resources within one namespace don't impact resources within another.
+Now that you have a custom resource definition and a composition, you can create a claim and provision the resources.
+A claim deploys a set of resources within a namespace.
+Creating claims is comparable to different Terraform workspaces.
+Resources in one namespace don't impact resources in another namespace.

 ```yaml
 apiVersion: aws.example.corp/v1alpha1